Does the Thundershirt really work?

 Easy to use – Hmm.
 I am not good with puzzles.
 Thankfully the Thundershirt came with a good diagram.
 Let’s just say I needed it!
 Most people will probably figure it out more quickly than I did.

 Effective – Well, for my dog, not so much.

-Will a Thundershirt for dogs stop my dog’s fear of storms?
+Will a Thundershirt stop my dog’s fear of storms?

-For our particular situation, the Thundershirt for dogs did not prove to be very effective in reducing my dog’s stress.
+For our particular situation, the Thundershirt did not prove to be very effective in reducing my dog’s stress.